webaudiomodules/wam-examples/README.md

 The plugin loader uses es6 dynamic imports to load the plugins through HTTP.
 Thus every plugin code (descriptor.json, audio module, gui) must be available through a Web server.

-The host package provide a simple utility that make a plugin avaiable through a web server.
+The host package provides a simple utility that make a plugin avaiable through a web server.
 In order to make your plugin available, it must be listed in the `webaudioplugins` field of the `package.json` of the host.